 Don't use tools like lawnmowers that are powered with gasoline when children are outside.

-Make sure your child uses his or her asthma medications as instructed.
+Make sure your child uses his or her asthma medicines as instructed.